The University of Maryland School of Pharmacy offers two online graduate study programs in medical cannabis, the MS and Graduate Certificate.

-Most courses are eight weeks long: two eight-week courses taken consecutively in the fall semester, two eight-week courses in the spring semester, and one eight-week course in the summer semester of year one.
+Most courses in the MS program are eight weeks long: two eight-week courses taken consecutively in the fall semester, two eight-week courses in the spring semester, and one eight-week course in the summer semester of year one.

 Students will take five required foundational courses in medical cannabis science, therapeutics, and policy.
 Students will also be able to choose four elective courses based on their interests.
 After completing elective courses.
 In addition to these courses, students will take a one-credit course based on the fall and spring symposiums in year one, and two one-credit capstone courses in year two.